mmarica/noob-fighters/README.md

 ## Features
 ### Start menu
-No menu at the moment, you dive right into the fight!
+Simple menu at the moment, displaying the key bindings.

 ### Players
 Players are chosen randomly at the start of the game.
 At the moment, the available types are: